veracrypt/VeraCrypt/README.md

 Requirements for Building VeraCrypt for Linux and Mac OS X:
 -----------------------------------------------------------

+A detailed guide on how to build a dev environment and on how to compile VeraCrypt on Linux can be found at: https://www.veracrypt.fr/en/CompilingGuidelineLinux.html

 - GNU Make
 - GNU C++ Compiler 4.0 or compatible
 - Apple Xcode (Mac OS X only)